Best Gas Heater For Basement

 8. Bluegrass Living B20TPB-BB Liquid Propane Heater

-• SAFE - Push button Piezo ignition with Built-in pilot oxygen depletion sensor (ODS) immediately shuts down the heater if carbon monoxide or lack of oxygen is detected.
+• SAFE: Push button ignition with built-in pilot oxygen depletion sensor (ODS) immediately shuts down the garage heater if carbon monoxide or lack of oxygen is detected; ANSI Certified to ensure safety

 Finally, the Bluegrass Living ventless blue flame heater is a 20,000 BTU cabinet heater ideal for supplemental heating in up to 950 square feet.